-Transportation Infrastructure: The properties have frontage on Hunts Lane, a County maintained rural local roadway with fifty (50) feet of right-of-way and nineteen (19) feet of pavement width.
-The minimum road width outlined in the Subdivision Regulations for newly constructed County streets in Warren County is eighteen (18) feet.
+Transportation Infrastructure: The property has frontage on North Hewitt Road, a County maintained rural local roadway with fifty (50) feet of right-of-way and sixteen (16) feet of pavement width.

-Fire protection: This development is served by the Alvaton Volunteer Fire Department.
+Fire protection: This property is served by the Alvaton Volunteer Fire Department.